David “Knife” Fabris

 Years later, one of my great teachers - Mick Goodrick summarized this revelation with his typical humor, “They don’t call it ‘playing music’ for nothing – you don’t go to ‘work your guitar!’”

 I soon found that I enjoyed explaining “playing” the guitar as much as performing that discipline; and teaching became a passion of my life.
-As I write this some 25 years later, I feel incredibly fortunate and thankful to have found a career that is as fulfilling as teaching music.
+As I write this some 30 years later, I feel incredibly fortunate and thankful to have found a career that is as fulfilling as teaching music.
 I founded the Fabulous School of Music (Beverly, MA) in 1996 but moved to New York City in 2000 where I continue to teach at several area colleges (PCCC and St. Thomas Aquinas) and private schools: Woodside Music Studio in Park Ridge NJ, and Young At Arts in Bronxville NY.
-I hope to begin teaching lessons online shortly, so please drop me a line!
+Currently, I have been teaching through the BASC program at the Bronxville NY School district and teach many students online - please drop me a line if interested!

 Music as Healing